KTaO3

 What is KTaO3 used for?

-Potassium tantalate (KTaO3) is used in photocatalysis, dielectric resonators, surface science research, and optoelectronic devices.
+Potassium tantalate (KTaO3) is used in substrate for thin-film deposition, dielectric research, optoelectronic devices, and quantum materials research.

 What is the band gap of KTaO3?